-What better way to kick off my tour of 100 hotels around the world than to start with the place where I come from?
+What better way to kick off my world tour of 100 hotels than to start with the place where I come from?

 I grew up on the island of Hokkaido in northern Japan.
-And that’s where I decided to pick my first hotel from.

-As luck would have it, a quick search on Mr & Mrs Smith revealed exactly ONE property in Hokkaido: Zaborin, a luxury ryokan near the Niseko ski resorts.
+And as luck would have it, a search on Mr & Mrs Smith revealed exactly ONE property in Hokkaido: Zaborin, a luxury ryokan near the Niseko ski resorts.

 After 55 minutes of research, I began writing 10 hero sections… and oh boy!
 I knew this was gonna be hard, but coming up with 10 different messaging angles nearly destroyed me.